 Ask your employer about employment standards in your workplace.
 When you know what to expect—and what’s expected of you—you’ll feel more comfortable about your employer and the working environment.

 Do you have a safety program to protect me?

 Employers are required to eliminate or control hazards in the workplace under Alberta’s Occupational Health and Safety Code.

 - making sure you have the proper skills and training to do your job safely

 You cannot be fired for refusing to work in unhealthy or unsafe conditions that violate the Occupational Health and Safety Code.

 This article is intended as general information only and does not take the place of the Employment Standards Code.
-Consult the Employment Standards Code available on the Alberta Labour website for detailed information.
+Consult the Employment Standards Code or the Employment Standards website for detailed information.